4817 Butler Road Glyndon, MD 21071

 • If you are still bleeding, you may replace the gauze as needed.
 It may take a few hours for bleeding to stop, particularly if you take blood thinners.

-• If the bleeding has not stopped several hours later, you may bite down on a black teabag (dampen the teabag with warm water first) for one hour to help stop the bleeding.
+• If the bleeding has still not stopped several hours later, you may bite down on a black teabag (dampen teabag with warm water first) for 1 hour to help stop bleeding.

 • If you need assistance, please do not hesitate to call

 • Follow the directions on the StellaLife kit to greatly increase healing and aid with discomfort.
-Use the products at least three times daily until the site is healed.
+Use the products at least 3 times per day until the site is healed.
 Refrain from eating or drinking for about 20 minutes after each use.

-• Spray – lift the tongue and apply 3-4 sprays.
-You are aiming for the sublingual veins that can be seen on the mouth’s floor and the tongue’s bottom.
+• Spray – lift tongue and apply 3-4 sprays.
+You are aiming for the sublingual veins that can be seen on the floor of the mouth and bottom of the tongue.

 • Gel – gently placed with a cotton swab on the extraction site.
 It will rinse away quickly, but even short exposure to the gel will help with healing.